anne-glerum/paper-Victoria-microplate-rotation/README.md

 https://github.com/anne-glerum/aspect/tree/paper-Victoria-microplate-rotation
 only, as they contain custom functionalities for the model setup and postprocessing.
 The custom functionalities are documented in the input files.

+ASPECT can be run as:
+> ./aspect input_file_name.prm

+or in parallel

+> mpirun -np 2 ./aspect input_file_name.prm